ncmreynolds/retroTerm/documentation/readme.md

 char* type();
 ```

-Similar to probing the size, it is possible to probe the terminal type which is stored as a char array by the library, this is not overly useful without further work.
+Similar to probing the size, it is possible to probe the terminal type which is stored as a char array by the library, this is not overly useful without further work to map these types to something more meaningful.

 **[Back to top](#table-of-contents)**

 # Terminal control

-The most basic methods in retroTerm apply to the whole terminal or just its 'current state', more complicated behaviour is built from these.
+The most basic functions in retroTerm apply to the whole terminal or just its 'current state', more complicated behaviour is built from these.

 **[Back to top](#table-of-contents)**